 Students must submit a course syllabus with the ESPM curriculum exception form to petition for the course to be reviewed by our faculty for approval.
 Reviews can take 3-4 weeks, depending on faculty availability.

-All Environmental Sciences students take a year-long thesis course preceded by a research methods course, all of which must be taken on the Berkeley campus beginning spring of their junior year.
+Every Environmental Sciences student take a year-long thesis course preceded by a research methods course, all of which must be taken on the Berkeley campus beginning spring of their junior year.
 One semester UCEAP programs can be worked out with advance planning, and the ideal term for students to go abroad is fall of their junior year.

 Yes, for those courses accepted in completion of major requirements.